jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Create Git repo dialog][13]

-A message displays that you successfully created a Git repo and loaded it with the application starter code.
+A message displays that you successfully created a Git repo and loaded it with the app starter code.

 Before you start editing your code in Bluemix DevOps Services, enable the Delivery Pipeline service in Bluemix so that you can use several of the build and deployment capabilities later.